Spine Race Winter Kit List

 Be aware information on social media is not definitive and may be out of date or based on previous years requirements.
 If in doubt, ask.

-We will keep written copies of all kit checks including your signature on the bottom of the sheet to confirm you were checked should any dispute about kit occur at on course kit checks.
+We will keep copies of all kit checks to confirm you were checked and what was checked should any dispute about kit occur at on course kit checks.

 The Spine races are self-sufficient adventure races and as such it is strongly emphasised that the competitor is responsible for ensuring they always have the right kit during the event.
 This includes protection from loss or damage whilst out on the trail.

-It would be prudent to carry spares of easily lost or damaged items such as Goggles, Gloves, Hats and other smaller items in your drop bag to cover those possible losses and ensure your kit is sufficiently robust to survive the event.
+It would be prudent to carry spares of easily lost or damaged items such as Goggles, Gloves, Hats and other smaller items in your drop bag to cover those possible losses.
+It’s your responsibility to ensure your kit is sufficiently robust to survive the event and you take care to prevent loss.

 The event is under no obligation to source, loan or supply in any way any items of lost kit so you can continue your participation in the event.